From clicks to cart: making smarter use of product images

 After several passionate discussions about visuals and eCommerce during our shared time at INSEAD, we decided to put our theory to the test: Can we increase conversion by using images to minimize the psychological distance between the desired (consumer) and offered (brand) product experience?

-SKIM replicated Qoo10’s mobile shopping environment and conducted shopping simulations with 1,779 mobile shoppers.
+With SKIM DigiShop, we replicated Qoo10’s mobile shopping environment and conducted shopping simulations with 1,779 mobile shoppers.
 Experiments were conducted for shampoo and chocolate snacks.
 In both experiments, we changed the images of five separate brands to represent different levels of psychological distance.

 The results were remarkable.